Responsibilities of the Board of Directors and the Managing Director for the Financial Statements

 The Board of Directors and the Managing Director are responsible for the other information.
-The other information comprises information included in the report of the Board of Directors and in the annual report, but does not include the financial statements and our auditor’s report thereon.
-We obtained the report of the Board of Directors prior to the date of this auditor’s report and the Annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the report of the Board of Directors and the information included in the Annual Report, but does not include the financial statements and our auditor’s report thereon.
+We have obtained the report of the Board of Directors prior to the date of this auditor’s report and the Annual Report is expected to be made available to us after that date.

 Our opinion on the financial statements does not cover the other information.

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-With respect to the report of the Board of Directors our responsibility also includes considering whether the report of Board of Directors has been prepared in accordance with the applicable legal requirements.
+With respect to the report of the Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

 - the information in the report of the Board of Directors is consistent with the information in the financial statements

-- the report of the Board of Directors has been prepared in accordance with the applicable legal requirements.
+- the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

 Authorised Public Accountants